“Verily in the messenger of Allah you have a good example for him who looks unto Allah and the Last Day and remembers Allah much.” (Qur’an 33: 21)

 The Quraniyoon have some very foggy thinking about deep matters.

-The irony is that the overwhelming vast majority of them from any sect of the Quraniyoon have never even bothered to look at the science of hadith themselves.
+The irony is that the overwhelmingly vast majority of them from any sect of the Quraniyoon have never even bothered to look at the science of hadith themselves.
 They have just taken this argument without investigating it.

 Ironically this makes them guilty of blind trust.

-For example those who use these hadith and come to the conclusion that these hadith give accurate information.
+For example, those who use these hadith and come to the conclusion that these hadith give accurate information.
 On what basis do they assert this?

 It reminded me of a tourist when I was doing guided Mosque tours in Singapore.
 This man suddenly blurted out, “There is no truth!
 Nothing is true!”
 So I turned and I asked him, “Is that true?”

 The third point.
 This point is very important.
 There is not a single hadith anywhere from the Blessed Messenger [saw] that forbids the oral transmission of hadith.